 Crypto Wallet or Blockchain solutions

-It's 2020 - why not futurize payments for Cannabis?
+It's 2021 - why not futurize payment services for Cannabis?

 - Crypto or blockchain solutions still require a bank to fund or accept the transactions deposits eventually.
 Even if you were able to accept all your transactions into cryptocurrency, the minute those funds are used for payroll, product, or bills those funds are converted into USD and need to be funded or accepted by a bank.